JayNightmare/JayNightmare/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for creating innovative solutions and exploring new technologies.
 Here's a little bit about me:

--   🌱 I’m currently learning advanced web development and cloud computing.
+- I’m currently doing a MSc in Artifical Intelligence
--   👯 I’m looking to collaborate on open-source projects and interesting coding challenges.
+- Aspiring PhD Student in regards to "Can Augmented Reality support Wellbeing and Health"
--   💬 Ask me about anything related to JavaScript, Python, or DevOps.
+- I'm a Agentic Software Engineer and a Full Stack Developer
--   📫 How to reach me: [jn3.enquiries@gmail.com](mailto:jn3.enquiries@gmail.com)
+- Research Assistant (RA), Academic Mentor and Guest Lecturer at Kingston University
--   ⚡ Fun fact: I am a huge fan of sci-fi movies and enjoy playing the guitar in my free time.
+- How to reach me: [jn3.enquiries@gmail.com](mailto:jn3.enquiries@gmail.com)

 <div align="center">